yaledeus/FBM/README.md

 # FBM

-Force-Guided Bridge Matching for Full-Atom Time-Coarsened Dynamics of Peptides
+The code in this repository accompanies the preprint "[Force-Guided Bridge Matching for Full-Atom Time-Coarsened Dynamics of Peptides](https://arxiv.org/pdf/2408.15126)'', by Ziyang yu, Wenbing Huang and Yang Liu.

 ### Dependencies